 Another study published in the International Journal of Medical Sciences found that people with osteoarthritis joint pain treated with type 2 collagen show significant enhancements in daily activities, such as walking up stairs, ascending or sleeping, and a general improvement in their quality of life.

-3. Helps Heal Leaky Gut
+3. Helps Remedy Leaky Gut

 If you suffer from leaky gut syndrome, a condition where bad-for-you toxins are able to pass through your digestive tract, collagen can be super-helpful.
 It helps break down proteins and soothes your gut’s lining, healing damaged cell walls and infusing it with healing amino acids.